wiris/rust-workshop/PRACTICAL_CASE.md

 <math><mfrac><mrow/><mi>2</mi></math>        <!-- notice here the <mrow/> construct -->
 ```

-Or if we have the following empty equation:
+Or if we have the following MathML:

 ```xml
 <math display="inline"></math>
 ```

-the result of the postprocess is
+the result after the postprocess is

 ```xml
 <math display="inline"/>
 ```

 More precisely, implement the function that given a MathML string, replaces any empty tag by its autoclosing equivalent.
-To do so, open `/src/mathml-postprocess.rs` and implement the `expand_autoclosing_tags` function.
+To do so, open `/src/postprocess.rs` and implement the `expand_autoclosing_tags` function.
 ___

+## Submit your code

+Not ready yet! ;)